Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-Azov (Azovskaya) wind farm is a 90MW onshore wind project being developed in southern Russia.
+Azov (Azovskaya) wind farm is a 90MW onshore wind project located in southern Russia.

-The project is owned by Enel group’s subsidiary Enel Russia, while the construction and development of the wind farm are being undertaken by Enel Green Power (EGP).
+The project is owned by Enel Group’s subsidiary Enel Russia, while the construction and development of the wind farm were undertaken by Enel Green Power (EGP).

-It is the group’s first renewable project in Russia and the region’s first-ever renewable project.
+It is the Enel Group’s first renewable project in Russia, as well as the Rostov region’s first-ever renewable project.

 The Azov wind farm project was initially developed by German SOWITEC’s subsidiary Azovskaya VES, which is now owned by Enel Russia.

-Enel Russia was awarded the project along with the Murmansk wind farm in the 2017 Russian governmental tender that sought to construct wind generation facilities with 1.9GW of total installed capacity.
+Enel Russia was awarded the project, along with the Murmansk wind farm, in a 2017 Russian Governmental tender that sought to construct wind generation facilities with 1.9GW of total installed capacity.

-The wind farm is also one of the priority investment projects of the Rostov region.
+The Azovskaya wind farm was also one of the priority investment projects of the Rostov region.

-The wind farm will include 26 sets of towers, the first of which was delivered at the site in May 2020.
-The first set comprises three assembly sections with a collective weight of 200t.
+The wind farm includes 26 sets of towers, the first of which was delivered to the site in May 2020.
+Each set comprises three assembly sections with a collective weight of 200t.

-The first hubs delivered at the site weigh over 720t, with each nacelle weighing 68t and hub weighing 35t.
+The hubs weigh more than 720t, with each nacelle and hub weighing 68t and 35t, respectively.

-Access roads with a load-bearing capacity to allow the transportation of heavy cargo to the site have also been built.
+Access roads with a load-bearing capacity to allow the transportation of heavy cargo to the site were built as part of project.

-The wind farm project also involves the construction of a 110/35kV switchgear and on-site cable networks.
+The wind farm project also involved the construction of a 110/35kV switchgear and on-site cable networks.

-The SG 3.4-132 turbines being provided by Siemens Gamesa Renewable Energy (SGRE) are suitable for sites with medium to high wind conditions.
+The SG 3.4-132 turbines, which were provided by Siemens Gamesa Renewable Energy (SGRE), are suitable for sites with medium to high wind conditions.

 The nominal power of the turbine can be increased to 3.75MW with an optimum levelised cost of energy (LCoE).

-The turbine blades, which are made up of fibreglass reinforced with epoxy or polyester resin, measure 64.5m long and weigh 20t.
+Made up of fibreglass reinforced with epoxy or polyester resin, the turbine blades measure 64.5m long and weigh 20t.

 SGRE incorporated the OptimaFlex technology in the SG 3.4-132 turbine to ensure benefits such as reduced LCoE, increased annual energy production (AEP) and optimum cost.

-Azov wind farm is being developed with an estimated investment of €132m ($148m) from Enel Russia.
+Azov wind farm was developed with an estimated investment of €132m ($148m) made by Enel Russia.